What is a credit card minimum payment and how is it calculated?

 Discover a personalized approach to borrowing with Rocket Loans.

-• Consolidating your debt: You can consolidate your credit card debt through various measures, such as taking out a personal loan or using a balance transfer credit card.
+• Consolidating your debt: You can consolidate your credit card debt through various measures, such as taking out a personal loan or using a balance-transfer credit card.
 You may even be able to pay off other debts, like medical bills, by combining them into one monthly payment.

 • Using a debt payoff strategy: One common debt payoff strategy is the debt snowball method, which means paying your smallest debt balances first.
 Conversely, with the debt avalanche method, you pay off your largest debts first and work your way to smaller debts.